-Bedugul is the Real Bali as I like to call it.
+Bedugul is the Real Bali as I like to call it and it’s one of the best places to visit in Bali.
 Located just one hour and thirty minutes drive from Canggu is the beautiful region of Bedugul – a mountainous lakeside village in the central-north of the island and this where the true Balinese culture can be found.

 Bedugul is most famous for its twin crater lakes, countless waterfalls, panoramic viewpoints, traditional villages and more.
-I recommend spending at least two days here to explore the best of the best that Bedugul has to offer.
+I recommend spending at least two days of your Bali itinerary here to explore the best of the best that Bedugul has to offer.

 Best Things To Do In Bedugul